-Integrating etched foil heating element, thermal insulation and temperature control, silicone heating blanket provides the system performance and safety at the lowest cost.
+Integrating etched foil heating element, thermal insulation and temperature sensors, silicone heating blanket provides the system performance and safety at the lowest cost.

 The main features are:

 - Robust design, quick installation and removal.

 - Etched foil resistance element ensures uniform heat profile without any overheat spots.

 - Wattage and dimensions are custom made exactly per your specific requirement.